shubhammishra-2020/shubhammishra-2020/README.md

 ## Welcome to my GitHub Page!
 I am a Junior at San Jose State majoring in Computer Engineering.
-I am interested in gaining experience in Embedded Software Engineering for organizations looking to progress the future in Electric Vehicles, Autonomy, Space Exploration, .
+I am interested in gaining experience in Embedded Software Engineering for organizations looking to use my experience and skills to progress the future in Electric Vehicles, Autonomy, Space Exploration, .

 ### Current Projects